GlobalWebIndex/mawex/README.md

  2. resiliency :
     - tasks are executed by Executor in forked JVM process which minimizes possibility of system failures in long terms

+Tasks that are going to Consumer Groups A,B or C,D,E,F are similarly resource demanding so they can live on the same machines.
+Master executes tasks sequentially within a Pod, never concurrently, so that you can use very small instances cost-effectively as this allows you to utilize machine's resources on almost 100% if you run a lot of microservices.

+### Use case

+This system was designed for an ETL pipeline orchestrated by [saturator](https://github.com/GlobalWebIndex/saturator) which is a FSM that sees pipeline as layered DAG and saturates/satisfies dependencies by executing ETL tasks on Mawex.

 ### mawex in action :

 Mawex akka persistence is tested with redis only because it is the best fit for mawex unless